Back-to-School Breakfast Celebration

-Within our group of neighbors we have many traditions.
+Within our group of neighbors, we have many traditions.
 Our annual Halloween fire pit and last day of school water balloon fight are just a few.
-However, I would venture to say the one that our kids will always remember is the Back-To- School Breakfast.
+However, I would venture to say the one that our kids will always remember is the Back to School Breakfast.

-What is a Back-To-School Breakfast?
+What is a Back to School Breakfast?

 It’s such a simple, quick event but the first day of school wouldn’t be complete without this.
 We even had our first alumni of the breakfast come back to join us this year.
 If two college boys will wake up early when they don’t have to, it shows how memorable this time is for these kids.

-Start Your Own Back-To-School Tradition
+Start Your Own Back to School Breakfast Tradition

 Do you have a large bus stop or live around a lot of kids attending the same school?
 If so, I highly recommend starting this tradition.

-Here are some tips for starting your own back-to-school breakfast tradition
+Here are some tips for starting your own back to school breakfast tradition

 Make it a Pitch-in